WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - works only for **async** and **stream based invocations**.
   - if you need to setup **destinations of pool-based invocations** then you might be interested in **setting destinations on EventSourceMapping** itself.
   - in these types of invocations, the **EventSourceMapping** controls the batching and pushing the events to your lambda

+#### Lambda function URLs

+- Previously, to expose your AWS Lambda function via an URL, you had to front it with either an ALB or APIGW.

+- With the Lambda Function URLs, you no longer have to use those services.
+You can expose your AWS Lambda function URL without the help of an ALB or APIGW.

+- Keep in mind that resource policies still apply.
+Depending on the authorization scheme you choose (IAM or None), you must ensure the resource policy is valid.

+- Using Lambda Function URL, you lose the niceties provided by APIGW like request validation, throttling, usage plans, and WAF support.

+  - Not all is lost, though.
+You can **front the Lambda Function URL with CloudFront**.
+This gives you the ability to use WAF but only on the CloudFront domain URL.

+  - When it comes to throttling, you could use the **reserved concurrency** feature of AWS Lambda.
+Not ideal, but an alternative nevertheless.

+- For more information, consult [this great article](https://lumigo.io/blog/aws-lambda-function-url-is-live/).

 #### Resource-based policies